JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/simple_page/index.md

 topics: []
 author: pwe
 subtitle: Markdown is a simple formatting language.
 Let's see it in use in Sphinx.
-thumbnail: ./thumbnail.png
+thumbnail: ../python-logo.png
 ---

-Unlike Sphinx's original reStructuredText, Markdown is pretty simple.
+Unlike Python's original [reStructuredText](https://docutils.sourceforge.io/rst.html), Markdown is pretty simple.
-But even that simplicity has some cool impact when used in Sphinx.
+But even that simplicity has some cool benefits when used in Sphinx.
-Let's look at basic formatting and images.
+Let's look at basic formatting and images in Markdown, and how it connects to Sphinx.

 ## Background